-Hodgson spent just under two years in Helsinki and was in charge of the Eagle Owls from January 2006 to November 2007, taking them to their highest ever Fifa ranking and finishing one goal away from qualifying for Euro 2008, in what would have been the nation's first ever major tournament.
+Hodgson spent just under two years in Helsinki as the manager of the Eagle Owls from January 2006 to November 2007, taking them to their highest ever Fifa ranking and finished one goal away from qualifying for Euro 2008, in what would have been the nation's first ever major tournament.

 "I hope that my relationship with Finland, which is already great, becomes even greater.”

-"Roy brought with him a higher degree of professionalism and a more disciplined style of playing."
+"Roy brought with him a higher degree of professionalism and more disciplined style of playing."

-Hodgson's attention will now turn to next month's World Cup 2014 qualifier at Wembley, against San Marino on October 12.
+Hodgson's attention will now turn to next month's World Cup qualifier at Wembley against San Marino on October 12.